-You see, I seldom go to a movie or watch TV.
+You see, I seldom go to a movie theater to watch a film.
 Thanks to the old Betamax, I was able to appreciate videos.
 What attracted me to watching videos is the fact that I could watch it on my own time, have the ability to rewind or move it fast forward, and can watch it alone without those talkative house mates beside you.

 I started working and got myself my own VCR Player a few years later.
 I got membership on Video City and my video marathon viewing continued.
 Although I still find myself going to the movies or watch TV series, these activities became lesser as I enjoy videos more and more.
 Not only I could select the titles I want to watch, I can decide what time to watch it — it was a choice between weeknights or weekends.

 Then came the VCD and DVD formats.
 That was the time I started wishing to watch even just the first season of the TV shows I’ve missed.
-So I started collecting Season 1 of almost all TV shows I wanted to watch (from Friends to Two and a Half Men to How I Met Your Mother with some Grey’s Anatomy, Heroes, Nikita, and Burn Notice in between and others).
+So I started collecting Season 1 of almost all TV shows I wanted to watch (from Friends to Two and a Half Men to How I Met Your Mother with some Grey’s Anatomy, Heroes, Nikita, and Burn Notice in between and many more).

 Then, Netflix defined on demand viewing and people started to love the idea.
 Not only that, downloading sites have paved way to acquire these videos easily.
 Thanks for my friend’s 1TB disk space and a lot of TV series and movies could be stored in an external drive, I was able to binge-watch How to Get Away With Murder Season 1.

 I was able to follow the journey of 4th Impact on the X Factor UK, followed the journey of La Porsha Renae on American Idol Season 15, and I’m excited to know who will win Asia’s Next Top Model Cycle 4.
-And in between those updates, I get to know what issues were tackled on The View, on Today, on Good Morning America, on Ellen, and on Steve Harvey shows.
+And in between those updates, I get to know what issues were tackled on The View, on Today, on Good Morning America, on Ellen, on Wendy Williams Show, and on Steve Harvey shows.
 And also, I got to see cute kids on The Little Big Shots.
 And once in a while I get to view documentaries, top tens, and other videos thrown in between.